Singida Region

-According to the 2012 national census, the region had a population of 1,370,637.
+According to the 2022 national census, the region had a population of 2,008,058.

 Geography

 Singida Region is located below the equator between latitudes 3052’ and 7034’.
 Longitudinally the region is situated between 33027’ and 350 26’ east of Greenwich.
 To the north, it shares borders with Shinyanga Region; Arusha, Manyara and on the east borders Dodoma.
 To the south it shares borders with Iringa and Mbeya while on the west there is Tabora Region.

 Singida Region has a total surface area of 49,438 km2, out of which 95.5 km2 or 0.19 percent are covered by water bodies of Lake Eyasi, Kitangiri, Singidani, Kindai, Munang and Balengida.
 The remaining 49,342.5 km2 is land area.
-It is the 5 th in size and occupies about 5.6 percent of mainland Tanzania's total area of 881,289 km2.
+It is the 5th largest in size and occupies about 5.6 percent of mainland Tanzania's total area of 881,289 km2.
 Manyoni District Council (57.9%) is the largest district in the Singida Region, followed by Ikungi District Council (14.9%), Iramba District, Singida District Council, Mkalama District Council, and Singida Municipality at the tail end.